 |Lightroom Photography Plan✓ Great features ✓ Regular Updates ✓ Affordable||View Price|

 Whether you’re still navigating the initial learning curve or looking to take your editing skills up a notch, getting an inside peek at how other photographers work can be a really useful tool.

 That’s why we asked 10 skilled professional photographers to step us through how they use Adobe Lightroom to post-process and edit a photo.

 For each Lightroom before and after example, you can see the straight-out-of-camera RAW image alongside the final edit, as well as detailed steps of what each photographer did to get from A to B.

-With any luck, this will inspire you to try out some new tricks and techniques within your own Lightroom workflow.
+With any luck, this will inspire you to try out some new tips, tricks and techniques within your own Lightroom workflow.

 10 Lightroom Before and After Images

 “I took this picture during the couple session on the day of the wedding.
 We’re at the groom’s office!
 He works for a sportswear brand and we had the session in the company’s garden.
 The place is amazing; it looks like an urbex spot.
 I really like this kind of unusual situation.”